-Simple aspergilloma should be resected, usually requiring a lobectomy $^{36}$ .
-Survival rates after such surgery are excellent, if patients are carefully selected $^{23,30,61-64}$ .
+Simple aspergilloma should be resected, usually requiring a lobectomy 42.
+Survival rates after such surgery are excellent, if patients are carefully selected ^{26,35,68-71}.
 About 5% of patients with CPA are immediately suitable for resection surgery.
-Recurrence does occur in >25% of cases $^{64,65}$ .
+Recurrence does occur in >25% of cases ^{71,72}.
 Surgery in patients with multicavity disease who are systemically unwell, has a considerable mortality and morbidity, and is rarely curative.
-Antifungal therapy before and during resection surgery reduces the rate of recurrence over the following years $^{65}$ .
+Antifungal therapy before and during resection surgery reduces the rate of recurrence over the following years 72.

-Antifungal therapy with oral itraconazole is about 60-70% effective in improving or stabilising symptoms and arresting progression $^{10,24,39,66}$ .
-Response and deterioration rates documented in an RCT comparing oral itraconazole (400mg daily) with standard care over 6 months, followed by 6 months of follow up $^{66}$ is shown in the figure below.
+Antifungal therapy with oral itraconazole is about 60-70% effective in improving or stabilising symptoms and arresting progression ^{11,27,45,73}.
+Response and deterioration rates documented in an RCT comparing oral itraconazole (400mg daily) with standard care over 6 months, followed by 6 months of follow up 73 is shown in the figure below.
 Of those on standard care, 61% deteriorated at 6 months and 71% at 12 months.
 In contrast, 76% of patients improved or stabilized on itraconazole.
 Discontinuation of itraconazole lead to a 30% relapse rate 6 months later.
-Voriconazole therapy is probably slightly superior 21,25,39,68 and a reduced rate of azole resistance emergence , especially in those with large fungal balls, but tolerability can be an issue.
+A recently completed randomized study found 12 months therapy superior in both inducing remission and reducing relapse during follow up, especially in higher risk patients, such as those with bilateral disease 74.
+Voriconazole therapy is probably slightly superior to itraconazole ^{23,27,45,75} and a reduced rate of azole resistance emergence 27, especially in those with large fungal balls, but tolerability can be an issue.

-Response can be assessed by symptom reduction, weight gain, reduced fatigue, falling inflammatory markers and Aspergillus IgG antibody titre , and reduction in pleural thickening on CT scanning or chest radiograph .
+Response can be assessed by symptom reduction, weight gain, reduced fatigue, falling inflammatory markers and Aspergillus IgG antibody titre ^{27,45}, and reduction in pleural thickening on CT scanning or chest radiograph 21.

-Similar response rates are seen with IV amphotericin B (short term), IV micafungin (short term), IV caspofungin (short term), oral voriconazole, oral posaconazole and oral isavuconazole .
-Therapy needs to be long term (>6 months) .
-Longer durations of therapy improve outcomes , but some patients cannot tolerate current oral therapies .
+Similar response rates are seen with IV amphotericin B (short term), IV micafungin (short term), IV caspofungin (short term), oral voriconazole, oral posaconazole and oral isavuconazole ^{45,76}.
+Therapy needs to be long term (>6 months) 27.
+Longer durations of therapy improve outcomes 77, but some patients cannot tolerate current oral therapies 78.
 Drug interactions are problematic, especially rifampicin, anticonvulsants, some anti-retroviral agents and cardiac drugs.
-Itraconazole and panazole resistance in A. fumigatus occurs in some patients, and this is difficult to treat .
+Itraconazole and panazole resistance in A. fumigatus occurs in some patients, and this is difficult to treat ^{28,45,79}.